neuralconfig/survival-rag/README.md

 pip install -r requirements.txt
 ```

-3. Make sure Ollama is running on your server (10.7.37.23) with the `lstep/neuraldaredevil-8b-abliterated:q8_0` model.
+3. Make sure Ollama is running on your server with a suitable LLM model.

 ## Usage